"Tell me about a time you demonstrated leadership."

 Each example should map to 2-3 competencies:

-This way, when an interviewer asks "Tell me about a time you demonstrated leadership," you can instantly pull up 3-5 examples.
+When an interviewer asks "Tell me about a time you demonstrated leadership," you can instantly pull 3-5 examples instead of hoping one comes to mind.

 Step 4: Keep It Fresh